“I am convinced that nothing we do is more important than hiring and developing people. At the end of the day you bet on people, not on strategies.”

 This doesn’t mean you shouldn’t be hiring people from far away, but just be aware that the stress these individuals put on themselves is abnormal behavior and might result in them opting to move closer to home in the long run.

-Hire chemistry & character.
+6. Hire chemistry and character.
 Develop competency.

 You’re going to spend at least 2,000 hours a year around these people; so, ensuring that these are solid relational fits is important.
 Although you don’t want your staff team to feel like a “frat house,” it should be a fun and enjoyable experience to be a part of.